-- 1. Orientation regarding safety, procedures and behavior at La suerte, course goals, and course requirements - 2.
-Costa Rica: its people, economics, industry, government, and conservation, - 3.
-U.S. Geopolitical involvement in Central America 1848-2011 (Panama, Nicaragua, Costa Rica, and the desire to build a canal) - 4.
-Ethical issues in field research (working with the human and nonhuman primate community - 5.
-Introduction to primate behavior and ecology, primate traits, and theories of primate origins - 6.
-Ancestral and derived traits, parallel and convergent evolution - 7.
+Orientation regarding safety, procedures and behavior at La suerte, course goals, and course requirements

+Costa Rica: its people, economics, industry, government, and conservation,

+U.S. Geopolitical involvement in Central America 1848-2015 (Panama, Nicaragua, Costa Rica, and the desire to build a canal)

+Ethical issues in field research (working with the human and nonhuman primate community5.
+Introduction to primate behavior and ecology, primate traits, and theories of primate origins

+- 6. Ancestral and derived traits, parallel and convergent evolution - 7.
 The evolutionary history of New World Primates - 8.
 Problems of primate locomotion and anatomical solutions - 9.
 Body size, feeding ecology and the problems primates face when exploiting fruit, leaf, and insect resources - 10.
-Spatial information, cognition, and perceptual cues in primate foraging behavior. - 11.
+Spatial information, cognition, and perceptual cues in primate foraging behavior. - 11. social and mating systems of New World primates - 11.
 Rainforest ecology and primate conservation. - 12.
 Ecotourism, bananas, pineaples, and globalization - 13.
-Primate cognitive ecology: use of social and ecological information in decision-making - 14.
-Tool use in capuchins and other primates - 15.
-Primate social systems - 16 Cooperation and competition: The evolution of sociality
+Tool use in capuchins and other primates - 14 Cooperation and competition: The evolution of sociality - 15.
+Primate social systems